skx/cpmulator/README.md

 You'll see some Z80 assembly programs beneath [samples](samples/) which are used to check my understanding.
 If you have the `pasmo` compiler enabled you can build them all by running "make".

-In case you don't I've added the compiled versions.
+In case you don't I've added ensured I also commit the generated binaries to the git repository.

+# Credits

+* Much of the functionality of this repository comes from the [excellent Z80 emulator library](https://github.com/koron-go/z80) it is using, written by @koron-go.
+* The CCP comes from [my fork](https://github.com/skx/z80-playground-cpm-fat/) of the origianl [cpm-fat](https://github.com/z80playground/cpm-fat/)
+  * However this is largely unchanged from the [original CCP](http://www.cpm.z80.de/source.html) from Digital Research.
+  * I've not looked at the differences in-depth, but I don't think there are any significant changes.